-Session 3: Elaborate- Cooking in a Bentwood Box Family Field Trip
+Session 3: Elaborate - Cooking in a Bentwood Box Family Field Trip

-- 1. Invite a culture bearer on a field trip to a beach to cook in a bentwood box; - 2.
-Fill the box with water, the water makes the wood swell making it water tight; - 3.
-Build a fire on the beach; - 4.
-Place clean cooking rocks in the fire; the heat from the fire is absorbed by the rock. - 5.
+- 1. Invite a culture bearer on a field trip to a beach to cook in a bentwood box. - 2.
+Fill the box with water, the water makes the wood swell making it water tight. - 3.
+Build a fire on the beach, place clean cooking rocks in the fire.
+The heat from the fire is absorbed by the rock. - 4.
 Use tongs to remove the rocks and place in the box filled with water.
 The heat from the rocks is transferred to the water.
-We know this because the water heats and the rocks cool; - 6.
-Place meat or fish in the water; - 7.
-Remove the cool rocks and replace with hot rocks from the fire; - 8.
-Continue until meat is cooked; - 9.
+As the water heats, the rock cools. - 5.
+Place meat or fish in the water - 6.
+Remove the cool rocks and replace with hot rocks from the fire - 7.
+Continue until meat is cooked - 8.
 Remove the meat and enjoy!